Kady Brownell: Civil War

 With the outbreak of the Civil War in April 1861, Robert joined the 1st Rhode Island Infantry.
 Brownell was determined to serve with him.
 She approached Governor Sprague who agreed to take her along to Washington and there met up with Robert.
 Colonel Ambrose Burnside, the regiment's commander, appointed her a Daughter of the Regiment and color bearer.
-She was an active participant in the First Battle of Bull Run in 1861 and, after re-enlisting into the 5th Rhode Island Infantry with her husband, at the Battle of New Bern in 1862.
+She was an active participant in the First Battle of Bull Run in 1861 and, after re-enlisting into the 5th Rhode Island Infantry with her husband, First Sergeant Robert S. Brownell of Company A, at the Battle of New Bern in 1862.

 At the Battle of New Bern, Brownell was more than just color bearer.
 She also saved the lives of a number of soldiers:

 Just as a number of Union regiments were getting into their battle positions on the morning of March 14, members of the 5th Rhode Island came out of a clump of woods from an unexpected direction, giving the appearance that they might be a disguised rebel force preparing to attack.
 Realizing that a misunderstanding might lead the regiments already in line to open fire, and with no fear for her own safety, tradition has it that Brownell—who had moved to the rear as ordered—ran forward into clear view of those already in place, carrying her regiment's flag and waving it wildly until the 5th Rhode Island soldiers' identity became clear to surrounding regiments.

 Brownell remained in New Bern, North Carolina, after the battle, aiding her injured husband.
 Upon his recovery, she was deemed unfit for battle, and not wanting to fight without her husband, both Brownells were discharged.